plotly/plotly.py/doc/python/imshow.md

 ### Display an xarray image with px.imshow

 [xarrays](http://xarray.pydata.org/en/stable/) are labeled arrays (with labeled axes and coordinates).
 If you pass an xarray image to `px.imshow`, its axes labels and coordinates will be used for axis titles.
 If you don't want this behavior, you can pass `img.values` which is a NumPy array if `img` is an xarray.
-Alternatively, you can override axis titles hover labels and colorbar title using the `labels` attribute, as below.
+Alternatively, you can override axis titles hover labels and colorbar title using the `labels` attribute, as in the next example.

 ```python
 import plotly.express as px